Feli25/BublearnGame/README.md

 # BublearnGame

 Bublearn Game is a educational game for children to learn writing.
-The original version is in English, I am working on a German version. https://feli25.github.io/BublearnGame/
+The original version is in English, I am working on a German version:
+https://feli25.github.io/BublearnGame/

 # Instructions